Temporal Logic Control for Nonlinear Stochastic Systems Under Unknown Disturbances: Data-driven UMDP Abstraction

-We denote the learned confidence region for $w$ by $\widehat W := \{w\in W : \|w\| \le \hat c\}$, which contains at least $1-\epsilon_c$ probability mass from $P$ with a confidence greater than $1-\beta_c$.
+We denote the learned confidence region for $w$ by $\widehat W := \{w\in W : \|w\| \le \hat c\}$, which contains at least $1-\epsilon_c$ probability mass from $P_W$ with a confidence greater than $1-\beta_c$.
 We also define $\widehat{\text{Post}}(s,a) := \{J(f(x,a,w))\in S : x\in J^{-1}(s), w\in \widehat W\}$ for each $s\in S$, $a\in A$ as the set of states of $\M$ that can be reached from region $J^{-1}(s)$ and for some disturbance $w\in\widehat W$.

 We now have all the components needed to formally define our abstraction class.
 Intuitively, the abstraction relies on a two-layer discretization: a fine one represented by $S$ and a coarse one formed by clustering the elements of $S$ (see Figure~\ref{fig:figure}).
 Let $Q \subseteq 2^S$ represent this clustering, which is non-overlapping, i.e., $\bigcup_{q \in Q} q = S$ and $q \cap q' = \emptyset$ for all $q \neq q' \in Q$.
 This clustering is crucial for obtaining non-zero lower-bound transition probabilities in \eqref{eq:data_driven_bounds_lower}, as $\text{Reach}(r, a, \hat{\w}^{(i)})$ often cannot be contained within a single small region but can be captured by a cluster of regions (see Figure~\ref{fig:figure}).
+We highlight that we do not require $R$ and $Q$ having a specific shape, besides the considerations previously mentioned, and that varying $R$ and $Q$ yields a different abstraction.
+These shapes are therefore hyperparameters of our approach.
 Additionally, we leverage the learned support $\widehat W$ of the disturbance to impose the constraint that the successor state corresponding to a given state-action pair lies on some region with high probability.
 As described in Sections~\ref{sec:issues}, \ref{sec:issues2}, this constraint is key to make our approach work in practice.
 With this intuition, we formally define our abstraction as follows.

 \begin{definition}[UMDP Abstraction] Let $Q\subseteq 2^S$ be a non-overlapping clustering of $S$ and, for all $s\in S\setminus\{s_{|S|}\}$, $a\in A$, let $Q(s,a) \subseteq Q $ be the subset that covers $\widehat{\text{Post}}(s,a)$, i.e., $\widehat{\text{Post}}(s,a)$ is contained in $C(s,a) := \bigcup_{q\in Q(s,a)} q$.
 We define the UMDP abstraction of System~\eqref{eq:sys} as $\M = (S,A,s_0,\Gamma,AP,L)$, with, $\forall s\in S\setminus\{s_{|S|}\}$ and $\forall a\in A$,